How To Recover Your Bogged Car From Sand

 There are several ways you can create traction in sand.
 While the easiest option is using a trusty pair of TRED GT recovery boards, they may not always be available — if, say, you’re exploring in someone else’s vehicle, you forgot to pack them or you don’t own some yet.

-Okay, ideally you would have done this before you start driving on sand, but dropping your tire pressure while you're bogged can sometimes help free your car from sand.
+Okay, ideally you would have done this before you start driving on sand, but dropping your tyre pressure while you're bogged can sometimes help free your car from sand.

-Reducing the pressure in your tires increases the surface area of the tire and, in turn, creates more traction.
+Reducing the pressure in your tyres increases the surface area of the tyre and, in turn, creates more traction.

-Just remember, you will need to put air back in your tires before you begin driving on harder surfaces, like sealed roads or dirt tracks.
+Just remember, you will need to put air back in your tyres before you begin driving on harder surfaces, like sealed roads or dirt tracks.